 School causes inevitable moments of stress.
 And while blocking off time to study can come in handy, including your family in the process can sometimes spark moments of warm encouragement and help ease your stress.

-For Annette Caldwell, an MS in Information Technology grad, that idea took the form of pleasant study time breaks while her cat rested on top of her books, and her spouse helped with house chores and chimed in whenever Caldwell had a question.
+For grad Annette Caldwell that idea took the form of pleasant study time breaks while her cat rested on top of her books, and her spouse helped with house chores and chimed in whenever Caldwell had a question.

 “He also had very valuable input from his industry’s perspective, which helped me foster comprehensive communications in my course materials.”

-On the other hand, Trish Thai Cunningham, an MSIT in Cybersecurity graduate, bonded with her children and spouse while she finished editing essays.
+On the other hand, grad Trish Thai Cunningham bonded with her children and spouse while she finished editing essays.
 How?
 Cunningham would read her essays out loud, and they would listen.